Living Building Pilot Update

 - Eliminate the existing Seattle Deep Green option (to allow the City and the Living Building and Deep Green Technical Advisory Group time to fully evaluate and develop a new pilot program for Deep Green)

-- Modify or remove some available departures
+- Modify or remove some design review departures that are currently available

 - Increase the maximum penalty for projects failing to demonstrate full compliance with the standards from 5% to 10% of construction costs